Indigenous Youth Outreach Program

 Digital Curriculum

 Our online Indigenous Youth Outreach Program provides culturally-relevant justice education for Indigenous youth.
-Access our Digital Curriculum to start using it in your classroom today.

 Indigenous Youth Justice Toolkit